 4.2.
-Pigs
+Pigs.

 We encountered feral pigs in riparian areas.
 Where populations seemed to be locally high there was considerable disturbance.
-It was notable that the heaviest population of the weed Hyptis suaveolens (which thrives in riparian areas disturbed by exotic herbivores) that I encountered was in a riparian area heavily disturbed by pigs (Fig 19 in Barrett et al. 2001).
-I concur with Barrett et al. (2001) that pig control should be a priority.
+It was notable that the heaviest population of the weed Hyptis suaveolens (which thrives in riparian areas disturbed by exotic herbivores) that we encountered was in a riparian area heavily disturbed by pigs (Fig 19 in Barrett et al. 2001).
+As recommended in Barrett et al. (2001), pig control should be a priority.
 Determining the distribution and density of pig populations (even requiring troops on exercise to record where they are encountered) would be a useful first step.